MrTrukiny/deel_backend_challenge/README.md

 # DEEL BACKEND TASK

+## 👀 README INSIDE README 👀

+First of all, thank you for this opportunity.
+I had a good time solving this exciting exercise.
+I ran out of time and couldn't finish it as I'd wished (my bad, I started yesterday morning, as you will see on my git logs).
+However, I created a CHANGELOG.md file that summarizes what I did and would have done.
+I also left a couple of comments inside the code in areas where I'd search for help if this were a real live exercise.
+Lastly, don't forget to visit the [(uncompleted) Postman Documentation](https://documenter.getpostman.com/view/7063210/2s8Z6u5avF) that I created to test my work and make yours easy.

+Enjoy!

 ## 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.